 Supervised by Prof James McAuley and A/Prof Sylvia Gustin, Rod is using quantitative and qualitative methods to investigate mechanisms of interventions for treating back pain.
 Using qualitative research, he wants to understand people’s beliefs about treatments that target the brain for the management of back pain.
 Using quantitative analysis, he investigates whether and how interventions designed to change the nervous system work in patients with pain.
 Rod’s current projects include:

-Rod is the lead organiser of the Centre for Pain IMPACT (investigating mechanisms of pain to advance clinical translation), which is a collaboration of pain researchers at NeuRA, who have a focus on encompassing basic science through to clinical and translational research.
+Rod is a member of the Centre for Pain IMPACT (investigating mechanisms of pain to advance clinical translation), which is a collaboration of pain researchers at NeuRA, who have a focus on encompassing basic science through to clinical and translational research.
 Rod was also the lead organiser for this group from 2019-2020.

 Medicines are the most common treatment for back pain.
 The aim of this program of research is to improve our understanding of the clinical effects of medicines.

 Medicines for Back Pain – Publications:

 Medicines for Back Pain – Registrations of Study Protocols:

 There are a growing number of studies using mediation analysis to understand the mechanisms of health interventions and exposures.
 Recent work has shown that the reporting of these studies is heterogenous and incomplete.
 This problem stifles clinical application, reproducibility, and evidence synthesis.
 The development and implementation of A Guideline for Reporting Mediation Analyses (AGReMA) will improve the standardization, transparency, and completeness in the reporting of studies that use mediation analysis to understand the mechanisms of health interventions and exposures.